This post covers harassment cease and desist letter.

 - Harassing phone calls

-A harassment cease and desist letter serves as a formal request that the recipient immediately stops (“cease”) and refrain (“desist”) from harassing you.
+Harassment cease and desist letter serves as a formal request that the recipient immediately stops (“cease”) and refrain (“desist”) from harassing you.

 It is a fair warning to the harasser that legal action will be taken unless the harassing behavior is immediately stopped.